Freelunch-AI/docs/design_notes.md

             1. If Evaluation and Observability dont show problems during some time x: PR to stable branch
             2. Elseif problems are identified: take a step back.
 Active Fallback or rollback a service/subsytem to a previous version.
 This can be automatic (based on metrics gathered in a brief time after the release (PR to release branch)) or manual.

-2. Artifact ci/cd (data artifacts (config, data sources) and computational artifacts (e.g., models, ensembles, filters, DSL programs, etc)
+2. Artifact ci/cd (data artifacts (config, data sources) and computational artifacts (e.g., models, ensembles, pre/post processors, DSL programs, etc)

     1. CI